A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 Insolvencies

-After six years, this information should drop off automatically.
-That’s why older issues don’t affect your credit score forever, although newer activity will always matter more.
+After six years, this information is usually removed automatically.
+This means older financial issues do not affect your credit score forever, although recent financial behaviour has the most impact.

-Some information, such as your current accounts and active credit agreements, stays on your credit report for as long as the account remains open and active.
+Some information, such as active credit accounts and current agreements, remains on your credit report for as long as the account is open.

 Who Can See Your Credit Report?